 - Extra digital camera memory and batteries- these will be hard to get in North Korea, so bringing a bit extra will be a good idea.

 - Electrical plug adapters—North Korea mostly uses the Chinese/US style two parallel flat pronged plug, but the European style, two round-pronged plugs can also be found.

 Trip appropriate items

 And of course, as is always the case, pack according to what the season is, and what you’ll be doing on your trip.
 North Korea has bitterly cold winters so if you’re going from November to March bring a down jacket.
-Thermals, a scarf, warm gloves, hats, boots etc wouldn’t be a bad idea too.
+Thermals, a scarf, warm gloves, hats, wool socks, boots etc wouldn’t be a bad idea too.
 Spring and autumn are mild, but a warm jacket can still be good for early spring and late autumn.
-Summers are hot and humid, so t-shirts, shorts, sunglasses, summer hats and sunscreen can come in handy.
+Summers are hot and humid, so hiking shirts, shorts, sunglasses, summer hats and sunscreen can come in handy.
 While North Koreans generally do not wear shorts even in summer (except when engaged in work, hiking or sports), it is fine for tourists to wear them.